-GRI Code Description Reference or Short Answer Global Compact Principle HR6 Operations and significant suppliers identified as having significant risk for incidents of child labor, and measures taken to contribute to the effective abolition of child labor.
+DMA Disclosure on Management Approach Human Rights & Fair Labor HR2 Percentage of significant suppliers, contractors and other business partners that have undergone human rights screening, and actions taken.
+Supply Chain Integrity 1-5 HR6 Operations and significant suppliers identified as having significant risk for incidents of child labor, and measures taken to contribute to the effective abolition of child labor.
 Human Rights & Fair Labor, Supply Chain Integrity 1, 2, 5 HR7 Operations and significant suppliers identified as having significant risk for incidents of forced or compulsory labor, and measures to contribute to the elimination of all forms of forced or compulsory labor.
-Human Rights & Fair Labor, Supply Chain Integrity 1, 2, 4 Socia I Performance Indicators: Society DMA Disclosure on Management Approach Addressing the Issue, What's Humanly Possible, Community Investment, Ethics; Corporate Governance SO1 Percentage of operations with implemented local community engagement, impact assessments, and development programs.
-Community Investment, What's Humanly Possible SO2 Percentage and total number of business units analyzed for risks related to corruption.
+Human Rights & Fair Labor, Supply Chain Integrity 1, 2, 4

+Social Performance Indicators: Society

+DMA Disclosure on Management Approach Addressing the Issue, What's Humanly Possible, Community Investment, Ethics; Corporate Governance SO1 Percentage of operations with implemented local community engagement, impact assessments, and development programs.
+Community Investment What's Humanly Possible SO2 Percentage and total number of business units analyzed for risks related to corruption.
 As part of our annual enterprise risk assessment, we analyze all business units for potential risks related to corruption, and develop mitigation plans for significant risks.
 10 SO3 Percentage of employees trained in organization's anti-corruption policies and procedures.
 100% of employees are trained annually on our Code of Business Conduct and Ethics, which broadly outlines our policies related to bribery and corruption, antitrust and competition, insider trading, and conflicts of interest.
-In addition, a sub-set of employees in key roles (approximately 5%) undergoes annual training and certification on detailed policies and procedures regarding bribery and corruption awareness/FCPA compliance, competition/antitrust, and insider trading/securities trading.
-10 SO5 Public policy positions and participation in public policy development and lobbying.
-Insight and Expertise, Commitments to External Initiatives and Strategic Memberships 1-10
+In addition, a sub-set of employees in key roles (approximately 5%) undergoes annual training and certification on detailed policies and procedures regarding bribery and corruption awareness/ FCPA compliance, competition/ antitrust, and insider trading/securities trading.
+10